Ajaysinh1290/milk-shop-management-project-in-c/README.md

 # Milk Shop Management Project in C

-Hello guys, In this project I have made milk shop management project with the help of this you can manage any milk shop data, customers and etc.
+Hello guys, In this project I have made milk shop management project.
+This will help Milk-shop owners to manage customers details & bills.

 # Features